TableCheck-Labs/interview-docs/README.md

 This is not a rote memorization/trivia test.
 We will not ask you questions that can answered with a simple search.
 This isn't jeopardy.

+This is not a typescript test, though the test makes use of typescript files, so don't worry about typescript errors.

 ### What this test WILL include

 Overall this test is meant to highly mimic the type of work you will be doing day to day at TableCheck.
 The test includes a number of modified problems of actual bugs/features we have had to solve and implement here.
 Therefore, this test attempts to serve as an indicator of your liklihood of success here.